-Bosnia: Australian Key Petroleum interested in oil reserves6.
-January 2016. / SEE Energy News
+Bosnia: Australian Key Petroleum interested in oil reserves, SEE Energy News

 During January Key Petroleum representatives will discuss consessions with Bosnia and Herzegovina authorities.
 Beside already present Russian company NIS Gazprom, some other new international oil companies expressed interest.